refinedev/refine/documentation/docs/api-references/components/resource.md

 ## Overview

 `<Resource>` is the main building block of a **refine** app.
 A `<Resource>` represents an entity in an endpoint in the API (e.g. https://api.fake-rest.refine.dev/posts).
-It serves as a bridge between the data from the API and the pages in the app -which needs to interact with data from the API.
+It serves as a bridge between the data from the API and the pages in the app, allowing pages to interact with the data from the API.